App Store Now Requires Developers To Use Official API To Request App Ratings, Disallows Custom Prompts

 Shrinkage (Score:2)

-Impetus for change (Score:1)
+Impetus for change (Score:2)

 Re: (Score:3)